 Christians differ sharply as to their responsibility to human governments.
 While all would agree that under some circumstances "we ought to obey God rather than men," there is vast confusion as to when this principle applies.
-The whole area of civil disobedience is an important one today, whether one is concerned about government policies relating to abortion, homosexuality, or questions like war and capital punishment.
+The whole area of civil disobedience is an important one today, whether one is concerned about abortion in the United States, racism around the world, or brutal dictatorships where people live under oppression.
 Historically, Christians have taken one of three general positions with regard to this issue.